systemcarl/weblog/articles/devlogs/blank/sveltekit.md

     third-party dependencies.

 ### Keeping Tabs on Things
-My first priority was establishing good observability — the ability to monitor
+After the initial setup,
-    the application and track errors from the outside.
+    my first priority was establishing good observability — the ability to monitor the application and track errors from the outside.
 Debugging can often be challenging at the begging of a project as the code
     settles into the framework and runtime;